chikephils/chireva/README.md

 •	Run cd backend and run npm install to install all backend dependencies

-•	Run npm run dev to start the backend
+•	Run npm start to start the backend

 •	Run cd ..